safelyx/safelyx-py/README.md

 ## Publishing

-After committing and pushing with a new version in `setup.py`, just run:
+After committing and pushing with a new version in `pyproject.toml`, just run:

 ```bash
 make publish